Reception 2026 Open Days

 Our aim is for children at Woodmancote to develop a love of writing.
 Writing lessons are based on a key reading text, a topic or real life experience.

-In Reception, children are encouraged to write for a range of purposes both in their independent play and in more formal adult led sessions.
+In Reception, children are encouraged to write for a range of purposes both in their independent play and in more formal adult led sessions using Drawing Club.
+Through Drawing Club, the children are introduced to a new story every week through a book, non-fiction text, cartoon or short video.
+After new vocabulary has been explored the children are guided to create and write about their own characters and the adventures they go on.
+Each writing session begins with the child doing their own drawing and then bringing it to life with their writing.
 Building on their early mark making journey, children use their phonic knowledge, to ‘sound out’ to spell and use the handwriting skills they have learnt to write simple words, captions and sentences.
 They use sound mats and visuals to aid their independence.
+The great thing about Drawing Club is that anything can happen.
+The more the children hear different ideas, think of their own and talk about stories in a ‘What if…’ way, the more their imagination will ignite and they will become amazing little storytellers.

-In Year 1 and 2 children build on the skills learnt in EYFS to develop their writing.
+Drawing Club continues to be the basis of our writing lessons throughout Year 1 and the beginning of Year 2 and children build on the skills learnt in EYFS to develop their writing.
 They begin to build their writing stamina and incorporate the many skills needed to become accomplished writers.

 Read about the 4 purposes of writing genre expectations below: